-Movement with deep voluntary regulated breathing is the fastest way to simulate the vagus nerve, the main component of the calming parasympathetic branch of the nervous system.
+Movement with deep voluntary regulated breathing is the fastest way to stimulate the vagus nerve, the main component of the calming parasympathetic branch of the nervous system.
 The vagus nerve carries an extensive range of signals from the digestive system and all your organs to the brain and vice versa.
 It oversees crucial bodily functions like control of mood, immune response, inflammation, digestion, and heart rate.

 Kathy's evidence-based practices bring the breath and vagus nerve into partnership to strengthen your capacity to regulate your emotions and recover from stress.
 The vagus nerve ascends from the base of the spine, wandering around the gut, heart, and throat, touching all your organs.
 It ascends to relay stations in the brainstem and extends via the thalamus to the cerebral cortex, quieting excess thinking activity.
 At the same time, other branches of the pathway enter the centers of emotion regulation in the limbic system, including the amygdala and hippocampus, reducing emotional reactivity.
 The tendency to calm the intellect and the emotions help account for the rapid effects of movement and coherent breathing in reducing negative thoughts and emotions, while also activating the prefrontal cortex and higher-level brain functions.
 We ground ourselves in more natural states of focus, receptivity, and agency.

 Research shows that stimulating this nerve helps address depression, anxiety, PTSD, and inflammatory bowel disease.
 Practices that target the vagus nerve increase vagal tone and inhibit cytokine production.
 Both are important mechanisms of resiliency.
 When we learn to respond rather than react, we take control of our lives, deepen our relationships, and imagine new possibilities for how we want to be in this world.

 Movement and conscious breathing are easy, uplifting, and free.
 They nourish all aspects of our being.
 Anyone can learn how to balance their nervous system and live with greater health.
 The skills Kathy teaches were pioneered by two ground-breaking integrative psychiatrists, Dr. Richard Brown and Dr. Patricia Gerbarg, authors of The Healing Power of the Breath.
 Kathy is a Level 3-certified Breath-Body-Mind™ coach and has taught thousands of people these life-affirming practices.